zendframework/zf2-documentation/docs/languages/en/modules/zend.di.configuration.rst

        ),
    );

-You will probably not need all of these configuration keys, but each has its use case, as described in the examples of this section of the manual.
+You will probably not need all of these configuration keys, but each has its use case, as described in the examples.